 Because First Aid is a practical skill, you learn by doing, therefore, having a comfortable relationship with the instructor is essential.

-First Aid Instructor selection should be given the same due diligence that you use for other important business decisions.
+When you’re looking for First Aid Training, you should apply the same degree of due diligence you’d use for other important decisions’

-How they are monitored and the quality assurance systems?
+Will they be regularly monitored and follow quality assurance requirements?